friendshipkim/transformer-from-scratch/README.md

 ### Training

 Now let’s train two models with the simple machine translation dataset, Multi30K.
+Adam optimizer is used, with a `batch_size` of 32, and `epochs` of 15.
 All model configurations and training hyperparameters are specified in `config.py` file.

 To train the model: